neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

     - How will you tackle this question?

 ### Session 4:
-Go through the Level 1 questions (green)
+* Go through the Level 1 questions (green)
-Work on your own (75 min)
+* Work on your own (75 min)
-Discuss with teammates and TA (60 min) – Talk with your TA if there are any difficulties or if you have any questions!
+* Discuss with teammates and TA (60 min) – Talk with your TA if there are any difficulties or if you have any questions!
-Spend the rest of the session to complete the Level 1 questions (45 min)
+* Spend the rest of the session to complete the Level 1 questions (45 min)

 ### Session 5:
-Identify an intermediate or advanced question that you are interested in tackling.
+* Identify an intermediate or advanced question that you are interested in tackling.
-Determine the next experiment that you will setup; discuss with your TA to get feedback on how to break down your question into a set of specific tasks, and dive in!
+* Determine the next experiment that you will setup; discuss with your TA to get feedback on how to break down your question into a set of specific tasks, and dive in!
-If you know what analysis you need, but don’t know how to do it, the TAs are there to help you.
+  - If you know what analysis you need, but don’t know how to do it, the TAs are there to help you.
 They can point you to useful toolkits that may be difficult to find otherwise.
-Try not to implement complicated analyses from scratch.
+  - Try not to implement complicated analyses from scratch.
 Use existing toolkits, and learn how to use them well.
 This kind of knowledge is very helpful long-term.
-If you find a negative answer to your question, that is absolutely ok!
+  - If you find a negative answer to your question, that is absolutely ok!
 Please do report that.
 Then go back and think about how this affects your initial hypothesis.
 Does it rule it out, or could there be limitations in this particular data that lead to the negative result?
 What other data would you collect that would be better suited for answering this question?
 Try to design a new experiment in very specific detail and tell us about it.
 Who knows, somebody might run that experiment someday!
-If you find a positive result (i.e. the data matches your hypothesis), then you should spend the rest of your time validating it to make absolutely sure it is really true.
+  - If you find a positive result (i.e. the data matches your hypothesis), then you should spend the rest of your time validating it to make absolutely sure it is really true.

 ### Session 6:
-Identify outstanding questions and challenges - discuss with TA
+* Identify outstanding questions and challenges - discuss with TA

 ### Session 7:
-Milestone: progress report - add to your progress to your report, refine your questions and describe your next steps You will submit your interim progress which includes your results so far, current problems and difficulties you are dealing with, ideas on how to tackle them, and questions for TA.
+**<ins>Milestone:</ins> progress report - add to your progress to your report, refine your questions and describe your next steps**

+* You will submit your interim progress which includes your results so far, current problems and difficulties you are dealing with, ideas on how to tackle them, and questions for TA.
-Discuss this interim progress with your teammates and TA.
+* Discuss this interim progress with your teammates and TA.

 ### Session 8:
-Finish project, get feedback from your TA
+* Finish project, get feedback from your TA

 ### Last day:
-Milestone:  final presentation
+**<ins>Milestone:</ins> final presentation**

-This is the day where you present your project to other groups!
+* This is the day where you present your project to other groups!
 Your mentor and your project TAs can be invited too, but they are busy so they might not make it.
 The groups will take turns to share their screens.
 You can use figures and other graphics, but this is meant to be told as a story, and everyone from your group should take a turn telling a part of the story.
 Tell us about the different hypotheses you’ve had at different points and how you refined them using some of the tools we taught.
-At the end of your last project block, you should also submit your slides.
+* At the end of your last project block, you should also submit your slides.
-Your presentation should be xx minutes in length with xx-xx slides.
-At the end of each presentation we will have 5 minutes for Q&A.

-**Example:**

-### W1D1
-Introduction session, where students familiarize themselves with the course structure and their project group.
-This day may include activities like self-introductions, an overview of the project themes, and initial discussions about research interests and potential project ideas.

-### W1D2
-Subsequent Days: Detail the typical activities for each day or session, such as brainstorming sessions, research, data analysis workshops, meetings with Project TAs, and progress presentations.
-Ensure to adapt the content to the specific focus of each day or session (e.g., w1D2 might focus on hypothesis formation, W1D3 on data collection strategies, etc.).
+* Presentation details are described below.

-## W*D*: Final Presentations
+## Day 9: Final Presentations

 This is the day you present your project to other groups in your megapod.
 You can invite your Project Teaching Assistant too, but they might not make it if they are busy.
 Groups will take turns to share their screens.
 You can use figures and other graphics to highlight specific aspects of your research, but your presentation is meant to be told as a story, and everyone from your group should take their turn in telling a part of that story.
 Tell us about the different hypotheses you have had at different points and how you refined them using some of the tools you learned during the course.